wint0178/Science-Station/README.md

 # Modular and Open-Source Science Station
-The Science Station (SS) Topology features a decentralized environmental monitoring network designed for rugged, remote terrain.
+The Modular and Open-Source Science Station (MOSSS) features a decentralized environmental monitoring network designed for rugged, remote terrain.
 Utilizing a localized LoRaWAN mesh alongside EcoWitt meteorological sensors, the system aggregates real-time microclimate data, barometric pressure, and physical movement tracking.

-At the core of this infrastructure is the **Wake On Interupt Landslide Detector (WOILD)** subsystem—an open-source hardware and telemetry framework specifically engineered to monitor slope stability and ground acceleration.
+At the core of the MOSSS physical tracking infrastructure is the WOILD (Wireless Sensor Network for Real-Time Landslide Detection) subsystem—an open-source hardware and telemetry framework specifically engineered to monitor slope stability and ground acceleration.

 All data streams converge on a centrally located, local Home Assistant Core gateway, which orchestrates automated mobile alerts via custom vector deviation matrices and seamlessly bridges the network into broader smart integrations.
 <img src="./ss-topology-image.png" />

 ## 🛠️ Hardware Stack